Sea Life Safari

-Sea Life Safari is an underwater exploration video game originally developed by Wild Tangent for Microsoft Windows in 2007.
+Sea Life Safari is an underwater exploration video game originally developed by WildTangent for Microsoft Windows in 2007.
 Sierra Online released the game on Xbox Live Arcade on June 18, 2008.

 Reception

 The Xbox 360 version received "mixed" reviews according to the review aggregation website Metacritic.
 IGN reviewer Hilary Goldstein said of the same console version, "Sea Life Safari could have been a decent offering for children, but it falls short in far too many areas -- it's not educational, the photo analysis is inaccurate and it's not very fun."
 TeamXbox reviewer Andy Eddy was more kind, praising the presentation which "[is] a good feel for what it's like to be underwater—though not too photorealistic to make it dull and boring for the little ones."